donovanr/whovian_remote_jupyter_kernels/README.md

 jupyter-notebook
 ```

-in ther terminal should open a web page where you can start new notebook.
+in the terminal should open a web page where you can start new notebook.
 In the upper right hand corner should be a drop-down menu that says "New", and the only option for a notebook should be Python.

 ### On whovian